lopezfelipe93/lab_vision/lab2_matlab/readme.md

 7. Now lets find the train in the next frame, read image ``motion05.512.tiff``.
 8. Apply the procedure written above to it (use the train template from the past frame)
 9. What are the limitations of this method?

+    > The limitations of this method reside on images taken with different exposure values that can modify the results of the        correlation, resulting in a wrong assumption that the template is correlating in that spot.

 ## End